ipfs-shipyard/js-crypto-key-composer/README.md

     keyAlgorithm: 'rsa-encryption'
 }
 ```

-You use the `rsa` alias in the key algorithm id, which maps to `rsa-encryption`.
+You may use the `rsa` alias in the key algorithm id, which maps to `rsa-encryption`.
 </details>

 <details><summary><strong>EC keys</strong></summary>